communotey/Legal/employment agreement.md

 ###5.5 Probationary Period

-You will be given 2 weeks (14 days) of probationary period to demonstrate your ability before being released with only enough options to pay freelance wage for the tasks you have finished.
+You will be given 2 weeks (14 days) of probationary period to demonstrate your ability before being released.

 6 Conflict of Interest
 ----------------------